evkx/evkx.github.io/content/models/hyundai/ioniq_9/ioniq_9_awd_performance/_index.md

 ## Interior

 The interior of the Hyundai IONIQ 9 AWD Performance is functional, featuring high-quality materials in several areas instead of hard plastic.
 It includes a floating center console that creates an open space between the passenger and driver, providing convenient storage options.
 The overall design prioritizes practicality and ease of use.
-There is one seat type you can select in different materials.
+You can choose between several interior designs.

 ### Seats